Materials-Consortia/OPTIMADE/optimade.rst

 The first line MUST be a JSON object providing header information.
 The header object MUST contain the key:

+- :field:`"optimade-partial-data"`: Object.
+  An object that identifying the response as being on OPTIMADE partial data format.
+  It MUST contain the following key:

+  - :field:`"partial-data-format"`: String.
+    Specifies the minor version of the partial data format used.
+The string MUST be of the format "MAJOR.MINOR", referring to the version of the OPTIMADE standard that describes the format.
+The version number string MUST NOT be prefixed by, e.g., "v".
+In implementations of the present version of the standard, the value MUST be exactly :val:`1.2`.

 - :field:`"format"`: String.
   A string either equal to :val:`"dense"` or :val:`"sparse"` to indicate whether the returned format is dense or sparse.